Police say Oktoberfest reopens after a security sweep due to a bomb threat

 During the initial investigation, a letter written by the suspect and found near the crime scene contained a “non-specific” threat of explosives related to Oktoberfest, Bavaria police said.

+A man whom police believe was the suspect's 90-year-old father was found dead at the scene, dpa reported.

-The suspect’s 81-year-old mother and 21-year-old daughter, who is a German-Brazilian dual national, were injured in the incident and had been hospitalized for treatment, the statement added.
+The suspect’s 81-year-old mother and 21-year-old daughter, who is a German-Brazilian dual national, were injured in the incident and had been hospitalized for treatment, police said.

 Specialized teams were called to the scene to defuse booby traps in the residential building, city police said.
 Photos from the area also showed a burned-out van.